What is a digital nomad and how can you become one

 Get ready to meet thousands of people

-This experience requires effort
+This experience requires effort.

-Welcome to the new digital nomads who have decided to venture into this world after reading this post!
-And if you are already a digital nomad and you are spending a few days in Barcelona, we invite you to work from our coworkings in Barcelona.
-You can choose: Aticco Urquinaonain the heart of the city center; Aticco MED, in front of the beach; and Aticco HospitaletCall us for more information!
+Welcome to the new digital nomads who have decided to venture into this world after reading the post!
+And if you are already a digital nomad and are spending a few days in Barcelona, we invite you to work from our coworking spaces in Barcelona.
+You can choose: Aticco Urquinaona, in the heart of the city; Aticco MED, in front of the beach; and Aticco Hospitalet, near the airport.
+Call us for more information!

 Frequently asked questions about digital nomads